zeddyemy/QUAS/README.md

 # QUAS (Quick API Setup) with Flask

 ## Description
-A basic API setup using Flask, intended for rapid project initiation.
+A basic Quick API Setup using Flask, intended for rapid project initiation.

+This project is intended to be a starting point for future projects.
+It includes a structured organization of routes, controllers, models, and utility functions to save development time.

 ## Prerequisites